meilisearch/engine-team/resources/meilisearch-release.md

 git pull origin main
 ```

-3. Create a release branch named `release-vX.Y.Z` where `X.X.X` is the new version and push this branch
+3. Create a release branch named `release-vX.Y.Z` where `X.Y.Z` is the new version and push this branch

 ```bash
 git checkout -b release-vX.Y.Z